Hardware Design Tools

 A Black-Box Frequency Dependent Model of Capacitors for Frequency Domain Simulations: by Istvan Novak

-The most comprehensive article on Bypass Capacitor Modeling that I've ever read.
+The most comprehensive article on Bypass Capacitor Modeling that I've found.

 Effective Power / Ground Plane Decoupling for PCB: by Dr. Bruce Archambeault